Embeddings of $k$-complexes in $2k$-manifolds and minimum rank of partial symmetric matrices: Introduction and main results

 The study of graph drawings on 2-dimensional surfaces is an active area of mathematical research.
-Higher-dimensional generalization is classical and has attracted much attention recently.
-A major problem asks if there exists an algorithm for recognizing the embeddability of $k$-dimensional complexes into a {\it given} $2k$-dimensional manifold.
+Higher-dimensional generalization is classical, and has attracted some attention recently, see Remark \ref{r:mot}.bcf.
+In this paper a {\bf $k$-complex} is a set of some closed at most $k$-dimensional faces of some simplex (a longer term is $k$-dimensional finite simplicial complex).
+We identify this set with the union of those faces (i.e. with the \emph{body} of the $k$-complex).
+Just like for $k=1$, it is known and simple that any $k$-complex embeds into {\it some} $2k$-dimensional manifold.
+A major problem asks if there exists an algorithm for recognizing the embeddability of $k$-complexes into a {\it given} $2k$-dimensional manifold.
 A quick algorithm based on a beautiful mathematical result is (as always) preferable.
-If $k=1$, or if the manifold is a sphere (or a ball or $\R^{2k}$), then there is a classical algorithm\talkno{, see e.g. survey \cite[\S1]{MTW}}.
-For $k>1$ and a closed manifold different from $S^{2k}$ no algorithm is known.
+There are classical algorithms for $k=1$ and an arbitrary 2-manifold, or for $k\ge3$ and the manifold being a sphere (or a ball or $\R^{2k}$), see e.g. survey \cite[\S1]{MTW}.
+For $k=2$, or for $k\ge3$ and a closed manifold different from $S^{2k}$, no algorithm is known.